A Self-Hosted Pusher and Ably Alternative: Tako Channels

 const channel = new Pusher(key, { cluster: "us2" }).subscribe("chat-room-42");

-channel.bind("msg", (data) => console.log(data));
+channel.bind("typing", (data) => console.log(data));

-// channels/chat.ts
+// src/channels/presence.ts

 import { defineChannel } from "tako.sh";

-export default defineChannel({
+export default defineChannel("presence", {

 paramsSchema: (t) => t.Object({ roomId: t.String({ minLength: 1 }) }),